-Christina (Tina) Warinner is a Sally Starling Seaver Assistant Professor at the Radcliffe Institute and an assistant professor of anthropology in the Harvard Faculty of Arts and Sciences.
+Christina (Tina) Warinner is Sally Starling Seaver Associate Professor at Harvard Radcliffe Institute and John L. Loeb Associate Professor of the Social Sciences in the Harvard Faculty of Arts and Sciences.
 She is also a group leader in the Department of Archaeogenetics at the Max Planck Institute for the Science of Human History and a professor of biological sciences at Friedrich Schiller University Jena, in Germany.

 Warinner specializes in biomolecular archaeology, with an emphasis on reconstructing the prehistory of human foods and the evolution of the microbiome.
 She is known for her pioneering work in ancient DNA and proteins research, which has contributed significant insights on prehistoric human health, ancestral human oral and gut microbiota, the origins of dairying, and past human migrations.
 She was a 2014 Kavli Frontiers of Science participant and a 2012 TED Fellow, and her TED Talks have been viewed more than 2 million times.
 In addition to her research, she is actively engaged in public outreach and created the Adventures in Archaeological Science coloring book (Max Planck Institute for the Science of Human History, 2017), now available in 18 languages, including many indigenous and underrepresented languages.